Ryndom/wood_id/readme.md

 ![Image of Initial Results](Images/Predicts_Pine.png)

+## To Add :
+>- deeper understanding of why for model
+>- results for binary
+>- Classification Reports
+>- Index - with links at beginning of read me

 ## Next:
 >- currently retraining model on slightly larger slices - 180 x 180
 >- have additional pictures of White Oak and Beech to add to database